Lukas-Netz/se-rwth.github.io/_pages/research/Semantics.md

-The **System Model** for the full UML however became a rather large mathematical theory, that captures object-oriented communication (method calls, dynamic lookup, inheritance, object identity) as well as distributed systems at various levels as states and statemachines.
+The **System Model** for the full UML however became a rather large mathematical theory, that captures object-oriented communication (method calls, dynamic lookup, inheritance, object identity) as well as distributed systems at various levels as states and state-machines.
 We therefore developed the full system model for the UML in
 [[BCGR09a]](#BCGR09a)
 and discuss the rationale for it in